Partners

 Formed in 1996, the Community Alliance of Tenants (CAT) is Oregon’s only statewide, grassroots, tenant-controlled, tenant-rights organization.
 CAT educates, organizes and develops the leadership of low-income tenants to directly challenge unjust housing policies and practices.
 Their mission is to educate and empower tenants to demand affordable, stable and safe rental homes.
 They address the impact Oregon’s decreasing supply of decent, affordable housing and absence of meaningful tenant protections has on low-income tenants.

-CAT’s role with OHAP is to provide resident education and outreach services, primarily in situations where owners elected to opt-out of their subsidy contracts.
-By tracking what happens to residents in buildings that lose their affordability restrictions, OHAP can more effectively assess the impact these subsidies have on real people.
+CAT’s role with OHPP is to provide resident education and outreach services, primarily in situations where owners elected to opt-out of their subsidy contracts.
+By tracking what happens to residents in buildings that lose their affordability restrictions, OHPP can more effectively assess the impact these subsidies have on real people.

 RENTERS’ RIGHTS HOTLINE: 503-288-0130

-The city of Portland is greatly affected by the preservation issue.
-By 2013 HUD Section 8 contracts, covering 12 buildings with a total of 950 affordable units, will have expired.
-Recognizing this potential crisis, the Bureau was one of the initial collaborators with OHCS on the development of strategies to address the preservation subsidized housing.
-The City has adopted a Preservation Work Plan that calls for the Bureau to actively seek out partnerships with property owners, lending institutions, non-profit housing providers, and other government entities to accomplish the goal of preserving as many preservation properties within the City as possible.
+The City of Portland is greatly invested in the preservation issue.
+In 2007 the City adopted a Preservation Work Plan that called for the Portland Housing Bureau to actively seek out partnerships with property owners, lending institutions, non-profit housing providers, and other government entities to accomplish the goal of preserving as many Section 8 properties within the City as possible.